-Homemade soap is great fun, and makes a lovely little gift.
-However, its really easy to end up spending a fortune, buying bits and pieces for craft projects; this tutorial will show you how you can try out soap making at home with just a couple of items from the supermarket – you may even have them in your cupboard at home already!
+Soap making is great fun and makes a lovely homemade gift.
+However, it’s so easy to fall into the trap of buying loads of supplies just to try out a craft.Why not start out by upcycling a couple of bars of store-bought soap before you take the plunge and fill yet another cupboard full of supplies!
+In this upcycled soap tutorial we show you how you can try out soap making at home with just a couple of items from the supermarket – you may even have them in your cupboard at home already!

-Note: For this project you need to use a glycerin translucent soap, such as Pears or Neutrogena.
+Note: For this project, you need to use a translucent glycerine soap, such as Pears or Neutrogena.
 It does not work with the opaque lotion based ones – I know I’ve tried!

 Chop up your soap and place in a microwavable jug.

 Heat in microwave for 20 sec at a time.
-Check on progress after each blast.
+Check on the progress after each blast.

 If you feel the need to stir your soap, do so carefully – you don’t want to introduce any bubbles.

 Once melted, add your honey (I used about a tablespoon) and stir carefully until combined.

 Immediately pour into your moulds.
 The soap will start to harden quickly, so don’t hang about!

 Place the bubble-wrap over the soap, and press gently to ensure it is in contact with it.